akul-sethi/hex-reversi/README.txt

      we would now like to specify that clicking on a tile which contains a player is prohibited.
      Finally, the game notifies both players when the game is over and provides them with the score.

+Changes for Extra Credit:
+    Model:
+        The model required some abstraction, but minimal refactoring to enable square reversi.
+        Since we already had an abstract AReversiModel class that our hex reversi implementation was using, all we had to do was create a new BasicSquareReversiModel class, with a different configuration of starting tiles.
+        We also added a List<Direction> parameter to the abstract model's constructor, which allows it to determine the radiating rows from a point dynamically.
+    Direction (interface):
+        We created a new direction interface that is implemented by both Hex and SquareDirection enumerations.
+These enums have their unique directions in them.
+The direction interface promises that its implementors will be able to tell you:
+        1.)
+The number of axes in the direction (square = 2, hex = 3)
+        2.)
+The change in each of these axes for a given direction
+    Row:
+        We changed the row class to check the number of axes and use a switch statement to determine which type of coordinate constructor to use.
+This is dynamic, as it could work for any type of three or two axis coordinate system, not only square and hex.
+    MyShape:
+        We created an abstract myShape class to represent the GUI shape we want to construct the board with.
+Hexagon and Square both extend this class.
+This can easily be used to create any other shape with any given number of vertices.
+    ABoardView:
+        We abstracted our previous HexBoardView class, enabling us to create another board view and use it simultaneously with our GUI.
+The new board views that implement this only need some geometric values.
+    GUIReversiView:
+        We parameterized GUIReversiView to take in a GameType, which for now is either Square or hex, and chooses either a square or hex board view.
+Nothing else was changed.
+    ReversiCreator:
+        ReversiCreator now takes in a GameType to determine which type of game to create.
+    GameType:
+        Hex and Square were both added to the GameType enum
+    Strategies:
+        There was a slight change in our getCorners utility methods.
+Other than this, we added a method in utils to get adjacent points to a given point, and tweaked our nextToCorners utils method.
+No other changes were needed for strategies.

+    Controller:
+        There were ZERO changes done to our controller.

+    Testing:
+        We have the following classes for tests:
+            - InDepthSquareReversiTests    Tests square reversi edge cases
+            - SquareStrategyTests          Tests for the strategies, applied to square games
+            - RowTests                     Tests for the new SquareDirection and row features
+            - SquareReversiTests           Some very basic large tests for square reversi and text
+            - StrategyMockTests            Includes some new tests that mock square strategies